artturipa/myblog/irm_basics/blog.md

 Risk Assessment questions are known as **factors**:
 * Manual factors require human responses
 * Automated factors fetch data from ServiceNow
-* Group factors can be manual or automated, they are grouped to create a combinated score
+* Group factors can be manual or automated, they are grouped to create a combined score
 * Factor contribution type can be qualitative, quantitave or both

 After risk assessment is completed, comes the response.
 There are four types of response: